Expression Acceleration: Seamless Parallelization of Typed High-Level Languages: Conclusions

 \section{Conclusions}

-In this paper, we present an approach called \emph{expression acceleration}, a simple and powerful way of accelerating high-level programming languages.
-The key ideas include expression extraction, classification, well-formedness checks, and compilation to multiple backends.
+This paper presents our compiler implementation of \emph{expression acceleration} for a high-level typed programming language.
+The key ideas include expression extraction, classification, well-formedness checking, and compilation targeting multiple backends.
 The fundamental challenge of this approach is making it expressive and supporting a large subset of the host language.
-In the evaluation, we show how the current compiler backend can be used to express three non-trivial case studies.
-Although the expressiveness is already rather good, we consider it as future work to support more advanced language constructs within accelerated code, such as recursive algebraic data types.
+The evaluation shows that our compiler supports non-trivial examples and that it can significantly improve performance over fully sequential code.

 \begin{acks}